 Prior to joining the School of Law's faculty, Professor Teresa Verges served as Assistant Director of Enforcement for the Securities and Exchange Commission at the Miami Regional Office.

 Hear why if you want to learn about fighting economic crimes, this clinic is for you.

 If you are interested in joining the Investor Rights Clinic, click here for further information.

 Cuestionario de Elegibilidad

-Our interns present a Financial Program at Goodwill Miami in April.
+Our interns present a Financial Program at Goodwill Miami.
 Click here for details.

-On March 20, 2012, Jordan Fishfeld and Kasha Leese, student interns with the Clinic, gave a financial literacy presentation to students at the Donna Klein Jewish Academy in Boca Raton, Florida.
-The presentation explored basic financial concepts and focused on the importance of savings, credit card debt, and establishing and protecting their credit as young adults.
+On March 20, 2012, student interns gave a financial literacy presentation at the Donna Klein Jewish Academy in Boca Raton, Florida.
+The presentation explored basic financial concepts and focused on the importance of savings, credit card debt, and establishing and protecting credit as young adults.